 What made you consider something another approach?

 At a networking meeting, I randomly purchased vitamins from a woman who was selling them for weight loss.
 I wasn’t interested in that, I just wanted to support her.
 I thought it couldn’t hurt!

 I purchased the X Factor multi-vitamin by Plexus with Aloe Vitamins.
 At the end of the second month, I began to notice my skin clearing and my nails getting stronger and very long.

 I had taken vitamins off and on my whole life from CVS and Walgreens, but I never really saw a difference.

-Liz: Aye.
-Because there is no regulation on supplements and little research, it’s hard to know what’s legitimate.
+Liz: That makes sense.
+Because there is no regulation on supplements and little research, it’s really hard to know what’s legitimate.

 True.
 Unlike other supplements which had gone in the trash, I kept taking these because they worked for me.

-I had the greatest AHA at that moment because I knew they worked for me, when drug store brands had not, but I didn’t know why.
+I had an aha at that moment because I knew they worked for me, when drug store brands had not, but I didn’t know why.

 Another four months in, my total health was honestly transformed.
 No more constipation, inflammation, puffiness, and inches lost all over my body.
 I felt just a burst of energy.

 And I stopped needing all my prescription creams.